 Miami Suspect Tried Under Italy Law

-The case is being tried under Italian law because Italy refused to return the suspect to the United States for fear he would be executed.
+Venezia, an Italian citizen, fled to Italy after the slaying and was captured there in 1994.
+But Italian authorities, in an extraordinary turn of events, refused to return him to the United States for fear he would be executed.
 Italy does not have the death penalty.

 At the judge’s bench is Assistant U.S. Attorney Robert Bondi, who is acting as a moderator _ calling the court to order, making announcements, suggesting when it is time to take a recess.

 Venezia is charged with homicide, which could bring up to life in prison in Italy, a country where paroles and pardons are granted more freely than in the United States.
 He has said the shooting was an accident.

 On Tuesday, the judges listened as Anne Bonham, the victim’s widow, testified through an Italian translator.
 All judges are allowed to ask questions of witnesses, a power that U.S. judges also have but exercise far less frequently.

 In keeping with Italian law, the judges will decide not only whether Venezia is guilty but whether the victim’s family should get civil monetary damages.

 Bonham, 61, was returning from the store when he was shot.
 Mrs. Bonham, 65, testified that she ran to the front door but was unable to open it because her husband’s body was jammed against it, dying amid the oranges that had spilled from his grocery bag and lay scattered about the front of the home.

 When she finally saw him after police arrived, he bent his elbow three times, palm open, to signal ``I love you,″ Mrs. Bonham testified.
 The couple had used the sign as students at a Quaker college where they were required to attend silent meetings.